View restores in ADBM

 List of restores

-All restore operations that are launched by users in ADBM (via the Restore action or Disaster recovery) are displayed on the Restores tab.
+All restore operations that are launched by users in ADBM (via the Common restore, Partial restore actions or Disaster recovery) are displayed on the Restores tab.
 To open this tab, follow the steps:

 1. Open the Backup Manager page via the ADB Control web interface.